TornaxO7/my_configs/nvim/README.md

 ├── plugins           # all settings from almost all plugins I've tried :D ├── README.md         # What you are looking at...
 ├── Screenshot.png    # The screenshot from the README
-├── settings.vim      # all settings for vim
+└── settings.vim      # all settings for vim
-└── UltiSnips         # My snippets for C, LaTeX, Python and so on
 ```